Marafoner/CompetitiveSnake/README.md

-# CompetetiveSnake
+# Competetive Snake | Final Project For Comp Sci

-Competetive Snake | Multiplayer Snake game | Java
+---

-Final Project For Comp Sci AB
+A multiplayer Snake game, which allows users to compete and prove who is a better snake player.